-Other aspects in lighting which are connected to the height, depth and length of the tank are the height of the lights placed.
+Other aspects of lighting which are connected to the height, depth and length of the tank are the height of the lights placed.
 Lights can be metal halides to new fixtures of LED.

-One should also keep in mind that lights should not have the heating effect on the water too much.
-Lights can be installed as complete LED or Tube fixtures or have custom made hoods to place them.
-Blue actinic bulbs and tube are widely available these days mostly we mix them with white colors ones.
+One should also keep in mind that lights should not have a heating effect on the water too much.
+Lights can be installed as complete LED or Tube fixtures or have custom-made hoods to place them.
+Blue actinic bulbs and tubes are widely available these days mostly we mix them with white colours ones.

-Blue light is the one which will penetrate in the water will give out that pleasing view which we all desire.
+Blue light is the one which will penetrate the water and give out that pleasing view that we all desire.
 We will talk more about lights in detail in the later section.

-This is one equipment which is only for saltwater tanks and freshwater keepers would have not heard.
+This is one piece of equipment which is only for saltwater tanks and freshwater keepers would have not heard.

-A protein skimmer is a PVC or an Acrylic tube with and collection cup at the top.
-The water is continuously injected in the apparatus along with fine air bubbles.
-These bubbles can be via air pumps or wooden air stone.
+A protein skimmer is a PVC or Acrylic tube with and collection cup at the top.
+The water is continuously injected into the apparatus along with fine air bubbles.
+These bubbles can be via air pumps or wooden air stones.
 The air bubbles attract dissolved wastes, detritus and other complex organic compounds to the surface and get collected in the chamber on the top.